-The MEREP awards will vest over periods from three to five years for most Executive Directors, three to seven years for Designated Executive Directors (members of the Operations Review Committee and other Executive Directors with significant management or risk responsibility) and two to four years for other staff, including staff promoted to a Director level.
+The MEREP awards will vest over periods from three to five years for most Executive Directors including Executive Committee Members and two to four years for other staff, including staff promoted to a Director level.
+For grants awarded until 2023, MEREP awards vest over three to seven years for Executive Committee Member and Designated Executive Directors.
 PSU awards will vest after four years for members of the Executive Committee.
 Upon vesting, the shares issued will be fully paid ordinary Macquarie Group Limited shares (symbol: MQG, listed on the Australian Securities Exchange).

-For retained profit share awards representing 2021 retention, the allocation price was the weighted average price of the shares issued for the 2021 issue period, which was May 24, 2021 to June 4, 2021.
-That price was calculated to be AUD 151.73 (USD \$113.62) per share.
+For Retained Profit Share awards representing 2024 retention, the allocation price was the weighted average price of the shares acquired for the 2024 purchase period, which was 13 May 2024 to 19 June 2024.
+That price was calculated to be AUD 191.54 (USD 132.40) per share.